 Syndicate 3010 is well established in the market place in the core classes written.
-We have experienced underwriting teams who are ably assisted by capable support departments overseen by the Cathedral Executive team and Board.
+We have experienced underwriting teams who are ably assisted by capable support departments overseen by the Lancashire Syndicates Executive team and Board.
 In addition, the Syndicate has the full support of the wider Lancashire Group which continues to prove beneficial.
 The Syndicate is well reserved, has a strong reinsurance programme with good security and a conservative investment portfolio.
-Cathedral continues to be a lean organisation and responsive to market changes whilst providing dependable value, strength, longevity and expertise to our clients and brokers.
+Lancashire Syndicates continues to be a lean organisation and responsive to market changes whilst providing dependable value, strength, longevity and expertise to our clients and brokers.

-The Syndicate capacity for the 2019 year of account is £100.0m.
+The Syndicate capacity for the 2020 year of account is increased to £150m from £100m.